Programeerik/ChainGuardian.DotNetNuGet/README.md

-# Securing Nugets supply chain
+# Securing NuGets supply chain
 In an era dominated by digital dependencies, the software supply chain plays a pivotal role in shaping the technology landscape.
 As consumers, we often download and integrate various packages to enhance the functionality of our applications.
 NuGet is a package manager for the Microsoft development platform.
 However, as we embrace the convenience of integrating third-party packages, it becomes imperative to address the lurking shadows of potential vulnerabilities in the software supply chain.

 ## Software Supply Chain